 Information Technology Systems, Service and Support (ITS3) is a two year program.
-The ITS3 program provides core skills and knowledge necessary for entry-level employment in the technology field.
-The second year program builds on these skills and develops new ones.
+The ITS3 program provides core skills and knowledge necessary for computer systems network administration and security careers.
+IT professionals are in demand and the outlook for continued technology job growth is strong.

-Professionalism is an important aspect of the Information Technology curriculum which focuses on teamwork, communication, career research, and job readiness.
+Professionalism is an important aspect of the Information Technology curriculum which focuses on teamwork, communication, and job readiness.
 Career research and exploration of post-secondary education is also a component of this program.

 The expected program outcomes for ITS3 students include but are not limited to:

-- Safety issues as they relate to ITS3
+- Safety issues as they relate to information technology

 - Course Competency Certificate

-- Successful completion of the program, with a grade of “B” or higher, up to 21 college credits available.
+- Successful completion of the program, with a grade of “B” or higher, you may earn up to 21 college credits

-- Microsoft Technical Associate – proctored in class or at MTA Fest at Clark College
+- Microsoft Technical Associate Certifications – free in proctored class

 - Windows Operating Fundamentals – changing to Mobility and Device Fundamentals